raspberrychris/paddleboardmaster/content/post/cooyes-inflatable-stand-up-paddle-board.md

 If you are looking to get into paddleboarding then you might want to check out this paddleboard featured above from [**Cooyes**](/categories/cooyes/).

-The inflatable stand up [**paddleboard from Cooyes**](/categories/cooyes/) makes a big impact both on the water and the beach.
+The inflatable stand up [**paddleboard from Cooyes**](/categories/cooyes/) certainly makes a big impact both on the water and the beach.

 In this review we will run you through some of the core features of it, see how it compares with other boards and tell you what we really think of it.

-If that sounds good, then scroll on!
+If that sounds good, then scroll down!

 If you are serious about getting into paddleboarding then you will definitely like this paddleboard as it comes with everything you need to get going straight away - right out of the box!